Nekolike/Mappy/README.md

 ![Image of Mappy done](images/Mappy_Final.PNG)

 (Optional) Step 10: Done with searching for items?
-Hide Mappy with Ctrl+Numpad0
+Hide Mappy with Ctrl+Numpad0 (Or change the hotkey via the "Change Toggle-Key" option!